ysbioinfo/NeoSV/README.md

   - _Automatically download by NeoSV:_ If NeoSV did not detect a valid reference in `--pyensembl-cache-dir`, it will automatically download one to that folder.
 However, please make sure that your server/computer can connect to the internet, because most high performance computing nodes are disconnected.
   - _Prepare the reference file manually:_ This would be useful if your data is not from human or mouse.
 Then you need to prepare the reference by yourself.
 A FASTA file and a GTF file will be enough.
 For more details please see the [guidance](https://github.com/openvax/pyensembl#non-ensembl-data).
 ### Run
-* Quick start: suppose you have a mutation file named `test.sv.vcf`, a HLA file named `test.hla.txt`.
+* Quick start: suppose you have a variant file named `test.sv.vcf`, a HLA file named `test.hla.txt`.
 Your pyensembl reference is human sapiens release 75 and located at `/pyensembl/`, then a typical NeoSV command is:
   ```
   neosv -vf test.sv.vcf -hf test.hla.txt -np /path/to/netmhcpan -o test -p test -r 75
   ```